nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 ### Limitations of the new Data Store API you should be aware of

-For me, the new backend is no backend.
-Well there is a backend but not as we knew it.
-The new backend is a database service with a nice javascript API that talks JSON and syncs clients quietly and robustly.
-Developers looking to bootstrap quickly just need to know a javascript API.
-They do not need to know linux command line, Apahce config, Mysql config, scripting languages, etc

-Firebase is currently leading the pack.
-PouchDB is a very fine open source alternative and to my mind is a very credible dark horse in the race.
-Now Dropbox has entered the arena with the Data Store API.

 For this tutorial I had actually wanted to develop a simple app which would allow me to collect email addresses of subscribers for my blog.
-I quickly concluded this was not possible with the Data Store API, at least not in a transparent way.
+I quickly concluded this was not very easy to do with the Data Store API, at least not in a transparent way.

 At the moment I feel the Data Store API is missing some crucial elements that developers require:

 * There is no concept of a central database repository where a developer can drill all data that flows through his app.
 When you do the tutorial below you will see that the developer can only see the data associated with his personal dropbox account.
 He cannot see data in other user accounts.
 He can probably build this database elsewhere via the API but that sounds like alot of work.
 * Because there is no concept of a central database repository for your app users cannot communicate via the API like they can with the Firebase or PouchDB APIs.
 Users seem to exist in isolation.
 So in the task tutorial presented below there would be no simple way to share your tasks with another person on your team.
 * Your apps need to approved by Dropbox.
 This is red tape I will not get with Firebase or PouchDB.